 Five copies were made; two were sent to the Headquarters of the Military District from which the battalion was raised.
 In the case of the 60th Battalion, this was Military District 4.
 The Military District sent one of its copies to the Department of Militia and Defense in Ottawa.
 The remaining three copies accompanied the battalion overseas.

 Follow this link for a copy of the 60th Battalion & 1st Reinforcing Draft These lists show only the names of men recruited by the 60th battalion and who were on the Nominal Roll at the time of departure for overseas.
-The battalion recruited 1,650 men while only 1,078 names appear on the units Nominal Roll on departure with another 250 names on the 1st Reinforcing draft`s Nominal Roll.
-324 men were recruited and released before the battalion sailed.
+The battalion recruited 1,662 men while only 1,078 names appear on the units Nominal Roll on departure with another 250 names on the 1st Reinforcing draft`s Nominal Roll.
+334 men were recruited but were discharged before the battalion sailed.

 The Nominal Roll on this site differs in that it contains the names of every man who served at some point in time with the battalion.
 It includes the names of men who signed up in Canada and who were subsequently discharged before the battalion sailed and men who transferred into the battalion overseas as reinforcements or replacements.
 It is arranged alphabetically regardless of rank and includes a man’s Regimental Number.
 Officers were not assigned Regimental Numbers so there is no number beside their names, unless, the man started out as an enlisted man and received a promotion from the ranks.